Central Bank Digital Currencies: Where is the Privacy, Technology, and Anonymity?: Discussion

 In Kenya, where the mobile payment service provider M-Pesa dominates the market, the Central Bank of Kenya has stopped research as of July 2023 concluding that the global ``allure of CBDCs is fading'' and ``implementation of a CBDC in Kenya may not be a compelling priority in the short to medium term,'' asserting that they will continue to monitor the landscape~\cite{Kenya2023}.

 The Bank of Canada has decided to shelve its plans for issuing a digital Canadian dollar after more than four years of research and exploration.
 This decision was announced in September 2024, marking a significant change in the central bank's approach to digital currencies.
 In addition to the negative public opinion mentioned in the Introduction (\cref{sec:intro}), the Bank of Canada Governor Tiff Macklem stated that there is currently no ``compelling case'' to proceed with a CBDC~\cite{Canada2024}.
+However, the Bank's research function has continued despite the shelving: its 2025 assessment of PETs for CBDC \cite{BoC2025} is among the most rigorous central bank treatments of the technologies surveyed in \cref{sec:pet}.